 Be sure to clear any debris such as fallen leaves from the lawns surface before beginning the process in order to allow light and oxygen in and reduce stoppages.

 Once the turf has been cleared and aerated the top dressing will need to be prepared.
 As mentioned this can consist of a mix of materials depending on the existing soil composition and health, such as sand, loam, topsoil or peat.
 Any sand used should not contain lime and all ingredients should be dry and sifted before use to remove any large clumps.
+Alternatively you can buy a ready made top dressing such as EverGreen® Enriched Lawn Soil.

 Before the top dressing can be applied the grass will need to have been recently cut to allow the dressing to penetrate the existing topsoil without causing damage to the grass.
 After cutting, walk around the lawn raking and loosening bare patches.